Best and Easy Chicken Chasseur Recipe

 WHAT IS CHICKEN CHASSEUR

-Chicken Chasseur is a traditional French chicken recipe, also known as Hunter’s Chicken.
-“Chasseur” in French means “Hunter.”
-Traditionally, besides game meat, the hunters would also bring mushrooms that they’d found on the way.
+Chicken Chasseur originates in France and is deeply rooted in the country’s culinary heritage.
+Traditionally, besides game meats, the hunters would also bring mushrooms that they’d found on the way.
 They’d cook this delicious dish with other ingredients they’d collected on the way back home.
-You can also make this dish with venison, wild birds, rabbit, and other game meat.
+You can also make this dish with venison, wild birds, rabbit, and other game meat and game birds.
 This was definitely a comforting dish for French people.

 Chicken Chasseur was a popular dish on my family table during my childhood, especially during the mushroom season.
 We used to go mushroom picking every weekend and enjoyed mushrooms in different ways.